Skip to main content

 If suppliers have provided updates since the quote was created, you can selectively apply them by clicking the "Catalog" icon in the top right corner.

-To-Dos, Notes, and Attachments
+To-Dos, Notes, Files, and Activity

 Taxes

-Learn more about taxes.
+Learn more about setting up and using taxes.

 Payment terms